Natural Baby Life logo (480 x 130)

 Pedialyte usage depends on your child’s weight.
 Generally, the dosage is 100ml to 150ml per kilogram of body weight each day.
 If your child is vomiting, you should start with a small amount of solution and increase it slowly once the vomiting has decreased.

-You should only use it on your infant if your doctor says it’s alright.
+You should only use it on your infant after talking to their doctor.
 If you breastfeed, you can continue to do this while you give your baby the Pedialyte.

-Your child should not use Pedialyte if they have an allergy to any ingredients on the list, has a blockage in their intestines or a hole in their bowel, If you cannot stop the child’s vomiting, this product should not be used and you should speak to a doctor immediately.
+Your child should not use Pedialyte if they have an allergy to any ingredients on the list, have a blockage in their intestines or a hole in their bowel, or if there’s blood in their stool.
+If you cannot stop the child’s vomiting, this product should not be used and you should speak to a doctor immediately.

 If your child’s diarrhea does not stop within 24-hours of taking Pedialyte, contact your child’s doctor.